 Most of Brussels' gay bars, clubs, saunas and shops are located in the centre of the city, around the street Rue du Marché au Charbon (A.K.A.
 Kolenmarkt).
 Gay parties like La Demence are well known throughout Europe and attract LGBTQIA+ persons from all over Belgium as well as from its neighbours France, Germany, Netherlands and other countries.
-Brussels is easy to navigate on foot and facilitates encounters that will make you want to keep come back and party until the early hours of the morning.
+Brussels is easy to navigate on foot and facilitates encounters that will make tourists want to keep coming back and party until the early hours of the morning.

 Address : Rue du Marché au Charbon 44, 1000 Bruxelles.

 Right next to Le Baroque you’ll find the Rainbow house, an LGBTQIA+ association that promotes several and interesting events linked to the community.
 It serves not only as an information centre on the nightlife, rights, campaigns, and opportunities in the city but also doubles up as a bar open (for everyone) from Tuesday to Thursday from 6:30 pm to 10 pm.
 It is also open on the weekends from 6.30 pm to midnight.
 Rainbow house strives to provide a safe space for all members of the gay community where people from the community can organise various socio-cultural activities.

 Address : Rue du Marché au Charbon 42, 1000 Bruxelles.

 Fun-loving, kitschy and energetic, this bar is another iconic Brussels institution.
 During Pride week (mid-May) the place hosts huge dance parties; you’ll find people in costumes and rainbow-coloured clothes all around, having a good time.
 At other times of the year, patrons let that charming red-brick exterior do the talking.
 A longtime favourite, the bar is friendly, fun and tightly packed throughout the week.
 It welcomes gay men of all ages.